Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Abstract

 \section{Abstract}

-Click-through rate (CTR) prediction holds significant importance in the realm of online advertising.
-While many existing approaches treat it as a binary classification problem and utilize binary cross entropy (BCE) as the optimization objective, recent advancements have indicated that combining BCE loss with ranking loss yields substantial performance improvements.
-However, the full efficacy of this combination loss remains incompletely understood.
-In this paper, we uncover a new challenge associated with BCE loss in scenarios with sparse positive feedback, such as CTR prediction: \emph{the gradient vanishing for negative samples}.
-Subsequently, we introduce a novel perspective on the effectiveness of ranking loss in CTR prediction, highlighting its ability to \emph{generate larger gradients on negative samples, thereby mitigating their optimization issues and resulting in improved classification ability}.
-Our perspective is supported by extensive theoretical analysis and empirical evaluation conducted on publicly available datasets.
-Furthermore, we successfully deployed the ranking loss in Tencent's online advertising system, achieving notable lifts of 0.70\% and 1.26\% in Gross Merchandise Value (GMV) for two main scenarios.
-The code for our approach is openly accessible at the following GitHub repository: \url{https://github.com/SkylerLinn/Understanding-the-Ranking-Loss}.
+Click-through rate (CTR) prediction is a crucial area of research in online advertising.
+While binary cross entropy (BCE) has been widely used as the optimization objective for treating CTR prediction as a binary classification problem, recent advancements have shown that combining BCE loss with an auxiliary ranking loss can significantly improve performance.
+However, the full effectiveness of this combination loss is not yet fully understood.
+In this paper, we uncover a new challenge associated with the BCE loss in scenarios where positive feedback is sparse: \emph{the issue of gradient vanishing for negative samples}.
+We introduce a novel perspective on the effectiveness of the auxiliary ranking loss in CTR prediction: it \emph{generates larger gradients on negative samples}, thereby \emph{mitigating the optimization difficulties when using the BCE loss only} and resulting in \emph{improved classification ability}.
+To validate our perspective, we conduct theoretical analysis and extensive empirical evaluations on public datasets.
+Additionally, we successfully integrate the ranking loss into Tencent's online advertising system, achieving notable lifts of 0.70\% and 1.26\% in Gross Merchandise Value (GMV) for two main scenarios.
+The code is openly accessible at: \url{https://github.com/SkylerLinn/Understanding-the-Ranking-Loss}.